lwshaffer25/content/terms-of-use.md

 - [ ] Make better email addresses
 - [ ] DMCA safe harbor compliance
 - [ ] Jurisdiction (what laws do we agree to be governed by)
+- [ ] Potentially explain copyright responsibilities in more detail, with resources

 We need this license from users: